Josh Ford

-Joshua Ford (born November 6, 1987) is a retired American soccer player.
+Joshua Ford (born November 6, 1987) is an American retired soccer player.
 He is currently an assistant coach for Tacoma Defiance of the USL Championship.

 Career

-College and Amateur
+College and amateur

 Ford attended the University of Connecticut where he set school records with 50 shutouts, 85 consecutive starts and 54 wins during his four years.
 He was also named Third Team All-Big East in 2007 and 2009, First Team All-Big East in 2010, First Team College Soccer News All-American and Big East Goalkeeper of the Year.

 Ford spent two seasons with the Rhode Island Stingrays of the USL Premier Development League.

 Professional

 On January 18, 2011, Ford was selected in the first round (11th overall) of the 2011 MLS Supplemental Draft by Seattle Sounders FC.
 On March 9, Ford won the job as the number three goalkeeper for Seattle over Bryan Meredith.
 He was officially signed by Seattle on March 14, 2011.

 After not making a single appearance for the Sounders, Ford was loaned to USL Pro club Orange County Blues FC.
-He made his professional debut on May 10, 2014 and assisted on a game-winning goal by Gibson Bardsley in a 1–0 away win over Oklahoma City Energy FC.
+He made his professional debut on May 10, 2014, and assisted on a game-winning goal by Gibson Bardsley in a 1–0 away win over Oklahoma City Energy FC.

 In December 2014, Seattle declined Ford's contract option for 2015 and he entered the 2014 MLS Re-Entry Draft.
-In stage two of the draft Ford was selected by expansion side Orlando City SC.
+In stage two of the draft Ford was selected by the expansion side Orlando City SC.

 On May 29, 2015, it was announced that Ford had joined the Ft.
 Lauderdale Strikers on a short-term loan.

-Ford signed with United Soccer League club San Antonio FC on February 12, 2016.
+In February 2016, Ford signed with United Soccer League club San Antonio FC, where he would also serve as team captain.
+He suffered a season-ending injury in August 2016.
+Ford retired from USL and began as an assistant coach with Tacoma Defiance.
+He worked with the team through 2022.